Skip to main content

 Tip

-Re-run the wizard at any time from Settings > CLI Agents > Run Setup Wizard.
-Handy after installing a new agent CLI or if a system requirement was missing the first time round.
+You can re-run the wizard any time from Settings > CLI Agents > Run Setup Wizard, the Set Up Agents item in the agent tray, or the Action Palette.
+Useful after installing a new agent CLI, or when a system requirement was missing the first time through.

 Getting Started Checklist